eddgr/rps-hero/MVP-Plan.md

 - special counter (gem or something)
 - different character expressions
 - **stretch goal** take a photo of user and make them the character

+## MVP (Bare Minimum)
+- rock paper scissor
+- current user and computer hp
+- game ends when one player reaches 0 hp or less